 USDA Symbol: himo

 This is a 3-8 ft., shrubby perennial with numerous sturdy stems arising from a single crown.
 The large, heart-shaped leaves are grayish-green above and hairy-white below.
-The showy, five-petaled, creamy-white flowers have a conspicuous band of red or burgundy at their bases from which a tubular column of yellow stamens extends.
+The showy, five-petaled, creamy-white to pink flowers often have a conspicuous band of red or burgundy at their bases from which a tubular column of yellow stamens extends.

 This strikingly showy species is often found along edges of salt marshes but is more common in upper-valley wetlands.